edev/mechanical_keyboard/README.md

 ## Form factor

-I'm used to full-sized keyboards with media keys and ~6 macro keys, but I'm starting to consider 60% layouts for the same reasons I love Vim, i.e. keeping my fingers on the home row.
+I'm used to full-size keyboards with media keys and ~6 macro keys, but I'm starting to consider 60% layouts for the same reasons I love Vim, e.g. keeping my fingers on the home row.
 I'm fairly uncomfortable with the idea of ditching all of the other keys, but hopefully I can get hands-on time with some 60% keyboards and try them out locally.

 In fact, editing this document with GitHub's default editor leaves me wishing I could use Vim keys on a keyboard layer instead of arrow keys, Home, End, etc.